daemmi/mhs-travel-map/readme.txt

 1. Install automatically through the `Plugins` menu and `Add New` button (or upload the entire `mhs-travel-map` folder to the `/wp-content/plugins/` directory)
 2. Activate the plugin
 3. Go to `MHS Travel Map`
-4. Create a route or import a backup file from the Android app "<a title="My Hitchhiking Spots" href="https://play.google.com/store/apps/details?id=com.myhitchhikingspots" target="_blank" rel="noopener">My Hitchhiking Spots</a>"
+4. Create a route or import a backup file from the Android app [My Hitchhiking Spots](https://play.google.com/store/apps/details?id=com.myhitchhikingspots)
 5. Create a map an add the route to the map
-6. Use the shortcode in a article or page to make the map public
+6. Use the shortcode in a post or page to make the map public

 == Screenshots ==